Capturing a Scan

 • Try to "weave" through the site, crossing back over spaces you have walked through

-• Occasionally turn around a full 360 degrees to ensure you capture in all directions.
-This is very important to ensure your capture is fully connected and has low drift error
+• Occasionally turn around a full 360 degrees on the spot to ensure you capture in all directions.
+This is very important to ensure your capture is fully connected and has low drift error.
+You should still do this when using a 360 camera.

 • If a space becomes narrow, such as a tight corridor or doorway, then slow your pace further